 It can be used for various calculations with a calculated custom field, which we will be looking at later.
 This is how it looks when you are editing a task.
 You just fill in the number.

-This is a numeric custom field with a default value (starting point) that will automatically increase by 1 for each new issue that is created until it reaches the maximum value within "from-to" range.
-When the maximum range is reached, the counting starts again from the beginning (from).
+This is a numeric custom field that will automatically increase by 1 for each new issue that is created until it reaches the maximum value within "from-to" range.
+After it reaches the limit, all the following items get the "from" value (usually 1) so the counting does not start again from the beginning.
 Sequential numbers can be counted globally (one row) or within each project or tracker individually (more duplicate rows) depending on whether the respective checkboxes "sequential numbers are counted within" are ticked or not.
-Autoincrement value is pre-filled automatically but can be changed manually.
+There are two options that can be chosen individually or together (combination):

 This custom field (checkbox) is used to confirm or deny anything you want by using YES or NO answers.

-There are three possible ways to display boolean field. you can either have a drop down list like you can see above, only with YES or NO. Cou can a have a checkbox .
-Or radio buttons, which look like this .
+There are three possible ways to display boolean field. you can either have a drop down list like you can see above, only with YES or NO, or you can a have a boolean checkbox or radio buttons.
 I named this custom field Boolean, but you can put anything there, for example, you want the user to confirm that he performed some kind of test, you can name it "Test performed" and he will fill in yes or no. You will then see the result in task detail.